 Our Power Sources

-Though we use various power sources as needed, most of our electricity comes from clean, renewable hydropower generated at our four hydro projects on four rivers in western Washington.
+Though we use various power sources as needed, most of our electricity comes from clean, renewable hydroelectric energy generated at our four hydro projects on four rivers in western Washington.
 Our projects include:

 We also maintain an Integrated Resource Plan to guide us in exploring all available power sources and conservation options.
 This analysis helps ensure we have enough power resources to meet our long-term needs.